kaby76/AntlrVSIX/doc/Trash.md

 One grammar must be a lexer grammar, the other a parser grammar, order is irrelevant.

+Example:

+    (top of stack contains a lexer file and a parser file, both parsed.) combine

 ### Convert

 <pre>
 convert (antlr2 | antlr3 | antlr4 | bison | ebnf)?
 </pre>

 Convert the parsed grammar file at the top of stack into Antlr4 syntax.
+If the type of grammar cannot be inferred from the file suffix, a type can be supplied with the command.
 The resulting Antlr4 grammar replaces the top of stack.

+Example:

+    (top of stack contains a grammar file that is Antlr2 or 3, Bison, or EBNF syntax.) combine antlr3

 ### "."